 NOTE: Through my Invisalign journey I found the only whitening toothpaste that actually works without harsh chemicals!
 Order some and then come back to read the rest of this post!

-I had to get two more rounds of tray sets (16 trays for second round and 3 trays for third round) for my teeth to completely straighten.
+I had to get two more rounds of Invisalign tray sets (16 trays for the second round and 3 trays for third round) for my teeth to completely straighten.
 Don’t worry; they don’t charge for the extra sets.
 And guess what?
 I now don’t mind it’s taken so long because I found a system where I barely notice them!

 Invisalign Results Will Likely Need More Trays

-I explained in my post, Invisalign Teeth Straightening Time- What They Don’t Tell You that after my treatment of going through wearing 20 trays, my orthodontist told me I needed new molds to send to Invisalign to assess how many more trays I need.
-In other words, my teeth were still crooked after Invisalign round 1 (20 weeks).
+I explained in my post, Invisalign Experiences; What They Don’t Tell You that after my treatment of going through wearing 20 trays, my orthodontist told me I needed new molds to send to Invisalign to assess how many more trays I need.
+In other words, my teeth were still crooked after Invisalign Round 1 (20 weeks).
 I didn’t know there would be Round 2, then Round 3 to get the Invisalign results I expected.

 After waiting for six weeks, I received notice I needed 16 more trays!
 Hmmm, I wasn’t happy about that because I hated wearing the trays all day long.
-But as it turns out, it is common for teeth to remain crooked after treatment.
+But as it turns out, it is common for teeth to remain crooked after the normal Invisalign treatment program.
 Re-treatment occurs in half the patients to get the Invisalign results desired.
 So I accepted it and got the cement balls reapplied on my teeth to start another treatment cycle of 16 trays.

 Invisalign Tips: Lengthen Treatment Time, But Shorten Wear Time

-- During the first year, I wore the trays consistently for 7-10 days at a time.
+- During the first year, I wore the Invisalign trays consistently for 7-10 days at a time.